Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Someone asking for information on local service providers when talking to Cortana at home may be relaxed, but a harried parent desperately seeking guidance while driving uses a different tone of voice and likely speaks much faster.
 Your conversational SEO needs to take into account queries like “Where is the hospital?” when someone is in a geographic area, in addition to “Where is the hospital in southeast Calgary?”
 A casual query about plumbers in a geographic area becomes a panicked “What plumbers are open right now!” request of the information appliance.

 Evolving Word Use

 Ten years ago, any mention of an evangelist was strictly for a Christian faith leader.
 Now you see technology companies going from calling their geniuses gurus to evangelists.
-This role is a hybrid of marketing the technology product or service to the public, development and advocate for the tech within the industry.
+This role is a hybrid of marketing the technology product or service to the public and development and advocacy for the tech within the industry.
 “Woke” is now being used in place of “awakened” in awareness.
 Catfishing refers to one person pretending to be another online.
 A question about peeps is as likely to refer to one’s friends as the marshmallow treats.
-Salty may refer to profanity laced language by someone older or mean “bad mood” for someone who is younger.
+Salty may refer to profanity-laced language by someone older or mean “bad mood” for someone who is younger.
 On a more mundane note is the use of “wait” as both a call for attention and start of a sentence.

-All of this means you must know the slang your target audience is using, and if they’re using it in their conversational search queries, you should, too.
+All of this means you must know the slang your target audience is using.
+If they’re using it in their conversational search queries, you should, too.
 SEO companies can study the data to see what questions your customers are asking, and they’ll save you the embarrassment of creating content that sounds hip and cool but comes across as terribly out of touch.

 © 2020 Tamara Wilhite